 JIMSUN Postfix Contribs [back] [home]

-Postfix is a new, highly-efficient and highly-secure Mail Transport Agent written by Wietse Venema.
+Postfix is a highly-efficient and secure Mail Transport Agent written by Wietse Venema.
 It was previously known as VMailer.
+Latter development was supported by IBM.
 Visit the Postfix home page to find out more.
-Latter development having been supported by IBM, it can also be found at IBM's alphaWorks Secure Mailer page.

 This page presents my humble contributions to Postfix.